snowkylin/snowkylin.github.io/publications.md

 # Manuscripts

 - **Xihan Li**, Zhuohuan Li and Jinpeng Zhu. *A Concise Handbook of TensorFlow 2.0: Model, Deployment and Application*.
-Posts & Telecom Press, scheduled to be published aligning with the release of TensorFlow 2.0 (around spring 2019). [[introduction]]({{site.url}}/tensorflow/2018/08/29/a-concise-handbook-of-tensorflow.html)
+Posts & Telecom Press, scheduled to be published aligning with the release of TensorFlow 2.0 in spring 2019. [[introduction]]({{site.url}}/tensorflow/2018/08/29/a-concise-handbook-of-tensorflow.html)
-- **Xihan Li**, Jia Zhang, Jiang Bian, Yunhai Tong and Tie-Yan Liu.
-Paper submitted to *AAMAS 2019*.

 <!-- <table width="100%" style="border: 0px; ">
     <tr>